-Offering a draw is the fastest way to lose out on a possibility to learn.
+Offering a draw is the fastest way to lose the possibility to learn.
 You rate the result higher than the process.
 And that is definitely not the way to go.

-A draw offer usually happens in one of the two situations:
+A draw offer usually happens in one of two situations:

 - You are better against a stronger opponent, but do not trust yourself enough to actually win the game.